001101/repository/README.md

 # browse

-You can browse the repository packages and information [here](https://mirror.epiphyte.network/repos/index.html)
+You can browse the repository packages and information [here](https://mirror.epiphyte.network/repos/index.html) the repository tooling is available on [github](https://github.com/epiphyte/repository)

 # setup